 - Be humble.
 Be helpful.
-Show respect and empathy in your dealings with everyone.
+Show respect and empathy with everyone.

-- As an SAP Mentor you are expected to be a peer mentor.
+- As an SAP Mentor we are expected to be a peer mentor.

-- Be mindful that you are a representative of the SAP Mentors and conduct yourself accordingly.
+- We represent the SAP Mentors and conduct ourselves accordingly.

 - Own the right to be the voice of the community by being more active than most.